swaptacular/swpt_stomp/swpt-certificates.rst

     corresponding to the private key used to sign the certificate.

 peer certificates
-  Peer certificates are issued to peers nodes, so that peers can issue server certificates to prove their servers' identity.
+  Peer certificates are issued to peers nodes, so that peers nodes' servers can present them, along with a server certificate, to prove their identity (forming a verifiable chain of trust).
 A peer certificate should be issued for each peer node.
-Peer certificates MUST be signed with the private key used for signing the node's root certificate.
+Peer certificates are signed with the private key used for signing the node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

+  For every peer certificate, the subject and the subject's public key MUST exactly match those of the corresponding peer's root certificate.
+  Similarly, the issuer and the issuer's public key MUST exactly match those of the issuing node's root certificate.

   Peer certificates MUST include the following standard certificate
   extensions: